 Salmon is also lovely with a crunchy parmesan salad, or you can use this salmon as the base for our Salmon Ceasar salad.
 For a seafood dinner with even more dishes from the sea, pair with broiled lobster tails!

 Find more of our recent favorite side dishes below:

 If you love this easy baked lemon salmon recipe as much as I do, please give it a five star review (simply click the stars below) and help me share on facebook and pinterest!

 Be sure to follow me on social media, so you never miss a post!

-- 2 tbsp butter, divided into small pats (can substitute 2 tbsp olive oil)
+- 2 tablespoons butter, divided into small pats (can substitute 2 tbsp olive oil)

 - 1/2 lemon, sliced into half-rounds